kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 That is, we do not allow multiple tiers of Gateways chaining to each other; there is only a single parent with children.
 This can be validated in the CRD schema.

-A child resource cannot `attachTo` any resource that doesn't allow attachment (i.e. it does not specify `spec.infrastructure.allowedChildren` for `Gateway`s).
+A child resource cannot `attachTo` any Gateway resource that doesn't allow attachment (eg. it does not specify `spec.infrastructure.allowedChildren` for `Gateway`s).
 This will be detected by the implementation and reported in [status](#status-fields).

 ##### Listeners